cyb-seren7/marta.github.io/README.md

 # Data Analytics Portfolio

 Welcome to my data analytics portfolio!
-This repository contains projects I’ve worked on to showcase my skills in data analysis, visualization, and storytelling amoung others.
+This repository contains projects I’ve worked on to showcase my skills in data analysis, visualization, and storytelling among others.

 ---

 ## 🤗 About Me
 Hi, I’m Marta 👋

-I’m a data analyst with a background in customer success and technical managment and onboarding of B2B customers.
+I’m a data analyst with a background in customer success and technical management and onboarding of B2B customers.
 I don’t just crunch numbers, I know how to translate insights into actions that teams actually use.
 Over the last few years, I’ve built dashboards and models in **Power BI, Looker, Excel and Zendesk Explore**, making complex data accessible to executives, product managers, and support teams.

 What sets me apart is that I’ve worked on both sides of the table: leading large technical and customer-facing teams and later shifting into analytics.
 That means I bring not only the technical skills **(SQL, Python, BI tools)** but also the ability to **communicate findings, train teams, and drive adoption**.